International Society for Contemporary Music

 Since 1991, the ISCM has also published an annual World New Music Magazine, a print publication that is distributed to its members for further dissemination.
 A total of 28 issues have been produced.
 Recent magazine issues are available as digitally downloadable PDFs from the ISCM's website.
 ISCM is a member of the International Music Council.
-The current members of the Executive Committee of the ISCM (as of the September 2021 General Assembly which took place over Zoom) are: Glenda Keam (New Zealand), President; Frank J. Oteri (USA), Vice President; Oľga Smetanova (Slovakia), Secretary General; David Pay (Canada), Treasurer; George Kentros (Sweden), Tomoko Fukui (Japan), and Irina Hasnaș (Romania).
+The current members of the executive committee of the ISCM (as of the June 2025 General Assembly which took place at the O'culto de Ajuda in Lisbon, Portugal) are: Frank J. Oteri (USA), President; Rebecca Diependaele (Belgium), Vice President; Oľga Smetanova (Slovakia), Secretary General; David Pay (Canada), Treasurer; Chialin Pan (Taiwan); Magnus Bunnskog (Sweden); Deborah Keyser (Wales), and Wolfgang Renzl (Austria), Legal Counsel.